Date and Location

 Estimated Confederate Casualties

-- Casualties at the Battle of Meridian are unknown or were nonexistent, as there was no real combat action.
+- Casualties at the Battle of Meridian are unknown or were nonexistent.

 - During his occupation of Meridian, Mississippi while awaiting the arrival of Brigadier General William Sooy Smith’s cavalry, Major General William T. Sherman ordered his troops “to wipe the appointed meeting place off the map.”